clearpool-finance/CPOOL/README.md

 ```jsx
 mapping(address => uint256[]) public vestingIds;
 ```
-_Mapping of addresses to lists of their vesting IDs_
+_Mapping of addresses to lists of their vesting IDs.
+Returns the list of vesting IDs for the given address._

 ```jsx
 uint256 public immutable vestingBegin;